guillaumesalagnac/latex-compile/README.md

 ## Installation

-- make sure python 2.7+ is installed
+- make sure python 3 is installed
 - drop `latex-compile` somewhere in your path
 - profit

-## Wishlist

-- filter out annoying warnings on a document-per-document basis (and/or per user ?) example of such message:

-        Package frenchb.ldf Warning: The definition of \@makecaption has been changed.

-- an option to proceed despite bibtex errors.